rails/rails/guides/source/layouts_and_rendering.md

 </html>
 ```

 The `content_for` method is very helpful when your layout contains distinct regions such as sidebars and footers that should get their own blocks of content inserted.
-It's also useful for inserting tags that load page-specific JavaScript or css files into the header of an otherwise generic layout.
+It's also useful for inserting tags that load page-specific JavaScript or CSS files into the header of an otherwise generic layout.

 ### Using Partials